dasch-swiss/dsp-api/docs/05-internals/design/api-v2/query-design.md

 the first example, using property path syntax, and therefore it is not likely to be more efficient.
 Moreover, other triplestores may not provide a way to return explicit rather than inferred triples.
 To support such a triplestore, Knora uses property path syntax rather than inference.
-See @ref:[the Gravsearch design documentation](gravsearch.md#inference) for information on how this is done for Gravsearch queries.
+See [the Gravsearch design documentation](gravsearch.md#inference) for information on how this is done for Gravsearch queries.

 The support for Apache Jena Fuseki currently works in this way.
 However, Fuseki supports both forward-chaining